Moecker/gpx/README.md

 ## Web App
 With `python3 web_app.py` a local server is spawned which acts as a user interface to the path finder.

 ![Path Example](img/web.png)

 ## Tests
+The main test runner is the one testing the facade.
 ```
 python3 test_facade.py
 ```